harryf/comedy/docs/_shows/20191104_Acid_4th_November_2019__20_mins.md

 >
 > when it comes to choosing a tampon.
 >
-> Because you have names like "OB Pro."
+> Because you have names like OB Pro.
 >
-> Like, what is this, like,
+> Like, what is this?
 >
-> for professional women that bleed for a living?
+> Like, for professional women that bleed for a living?
 >
-> It doesn't sound like something I want to get my daughter.
+> That doesn't sound like something I want to get my daughter.
 >
-> Or "Tampax Radiance."
+> Or Tampax Radiance.
 >
-> What, like, glow-in-the-dark tampons?
+> What, like glow-in-the-dark tampons?
 >
 > Get it in with the lights off?
 >
-> The one I liked the most, I thought was very crazy,
+> The one I liked the most, I thought was very creative,
 >
-> was "Always Infinity."
+> was Always Infinity.
 >
 > For when your vagina is an unfillable black hole.
 >
-> But I ended up choosing another product from Always.
+> I ended up choosing another product from Always.
 >
-> It's called "Always Home by 11."
+> It's called Always Home by Eleven.
 >
 > It is fantastic.
 >
-> Around about 10 o'clock, it starts to leak,
+> Right about ten o'clock, it's Salsa League,
 >
-> and she is always home by 11.
+> and she is always home by eleven.
 >
 > And for me, this whole experience as a father,
 >